We’re finally getting to the point where we want to start storing some of our extra winter clothes in the garage.

 The best option is to donate anything you don’t want.

-If you’ve got excess garments that you don’t need anymore, consider sending them to a home where they’ll actually see some use.
+If you’ve got excess garments that you don’t need anymore, consider sending them to a home where they’ll get used.

 - Visit your nearest secondhand shop: Many secondhand shops will buy your clothes (albeit at a very low price).
 However, if you were planning on throwing them away, you might as well get a bit of cash for them.